samirboudjebla/DeepDiveDynamoDB/README.md

 # DeepDiveDynamoDB

-The repository is used to implement a linux academy training to deep dive into dynamodb It contains different steps to convert a web application
+The repository is used to implement a linux academy training to deep dive into dynamodb

+It contains different steps to convert an existing web application

-The web application was initially developed in using MySQL as a back end The new version will use DynamoDB
+The web application was initially developed using MySQL as a back end The new version will use DynamoDB

 # Project's Folders